YunfengRuan/DiscoDivas/README.md

 - `-p ukbb.pca.txt.gz`

   `ukbb.pca.txt.gz` should be replaced by user's file contains the PC of the testing individual.
+It can be plain text file or `.gz` file. **Please notice that in all the list, items should be separated by `,` and no space should be inserted.**

   The format is:
-  - has a header; does't contain row name or row index;
+  - must have header; does't contain row name or row index;
   - the first column is the individual ID; the seconds column and other columns after that are PCs

 - `--prs.list afr.prs.tsv.gz,${wd}/sas.prs.tsv.gz,eas.prs.tsv.gz,eur.prs.tsv.gz`

   The list of PRS files of the testing cohort that are based on the weight fine-tuned in each of the validation cohorts.
 They can be plain text file or `.gz` file.
 The format is:
-  - has a header; does't contain row name or row index;
+  - must have header; does't contain row name or row index;
-  - has a column of individual ID and a column of PRS
+  - must have a column of individual ID and a column of PRS
   - The individual ID in the PRS files should be the same as the individual ID in the PCA file

 - `-s IID,PRS`